JasonAllenCorns/blog-jason-corns/_drafts/git-pulling-a-bad-merge.md

 ---
 layout: post
+categories: blog
-title: git: pulling a bad merge
+title: git pulling a bad merge
 ---

+Nightmare scenario: after working on a feature branch for a while, the code is rebased, conflicts are resolved, and the branch is merged to the running master branch - with undetected errors.
+Now what?<!--more-->